didacusAbella/MobileSolutions/README.md

 Mobile Solutions is an e-commerce created in 2008 for selling smarphone.
 This project will be used for learn how to do Software Maintenance..

+## Special Mentioning

+A very great thanks to our collegue, the graduated student ***Carmine Attanasio*** that gave me the permission to use his project.

+2017-2018

 ## Change Request description

 1. Substitute XML storage Layer with a RDBMS Storage Layer.